cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-Indefinite-length arrays and maps are represented using their major type with the additional information value of 31, followed by an arbitrary-length sequence of items for an array or key/value pairs for a map, followed by the "break" stop code ({{break}}).
+Indefinite-length arrays and maps are represented using their major type with the additional information value of 31, followed by an arbitrary-length sequence (zero or more) of items for an array or key/value pairs for a map, followed by the "break" stop code ({{break}}).
 In other words, indefinite-length arrays and maps look identical to other arrays and maps except for beginning with the additional information value of 31 and ending with the